There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 Note that the Zwilling Spirit cookware is not titanium-reinforced; to reiterate, we couldn't find any titanium-reinforced ceramic pans that we liked.
 We are including these as an option to the titanium-reinforced PTFE pans, should you be looking for a good quality nonstick ceramic.

-Yes, it's on the expensive end of the nonstick spectrum, but it's not as much as a lot of clad stainless, and it's not even as much as the Woll skillet (reviewed above).
-The 9.5-inch skillet with lid included from everythingkitchens.com is a pretty good deal at around $60 when not on sale; if you have a discount (such as for a first time buyer) it becomes a great deal.
+Yes, it's on the expensive end of the nonstick spectrum, but it's not as much as a lot of clad stainless.
+The 9.5-inch skillet with lid included is a pretty good deal at around $60 when not on sale; if you have a discount (such as for a first time buyer) it becomes a pretty good deal.

 - Thermolon ceramic nonstick coating

 - Clad stainless construction with aluminum interior for excellent heating properties

 - Stainless handles and stainless helper handles on large skillets

 Being clad stainless, the Zwilling Spirit pans have the characteristics that make cookware a pleasure to use: an aluminum interior for great heating properties, a stainless exterior for durability (and great looks, too), stainless handles (also for durability), and the heft and solidity of a well-constructed pan.

 The pan holds heat really well.
 In fact, it holds and conducts heat almost like an All-Clad tri-ply pan, which is fabulous.

 The stainless handle is comfortable to hold.
 The only drawback is the stainless rivets on the cooking surface, which you can't scrub to clean.

 We wish the lids were stainless rather than glass (especially at this price point), and actually consider this kind of a major drawback.